lhaof/HPL/README.md

 ``python3 eval_3d.py --model_name 'mtnet' --model_path PATH_OF_CHECKPOINT --eval_flag 's'``

 ## Dataset and Pre-trained Models
-The data will be made available after acceptance.
+The data and pre-trained weights will be made available after acceptance.

-The trained models are available at [Baidu Drive](https://pan.baidu.com/s/1U4ohCzTkSVv4My5mcxUrJg) with extract code: `i800`.

 ## More information
 If you have any problem, no hesitate contact us at haifangong@outlook.com